-Caltrans would design and implement measures where feasible to reduce traffic noise associated with operation of the roadway with the goal of reducing traffic noise increases to less than 12 dBA.
+Caltrans would design and implement measures where feasible to reduce traffic noise associated with operation of the roadway.

 Natural Communities

 A qualified biologist will document the location, type, extent, and habitat functions and values of riparian communities that occur in the project corridor and could be affected by the project.
 This information would be mapped and documented as part of California Environmental Quality Act and National Environmental Policy Act documentation, as applicable.
 The measures below would be implemented concurrently to avoid, minimize, and compensate for impacts on riparian communities.